-- A set of dynamic controls are provided by Google Data studio, so that the viewers can easily filter through the content using dimension and data range selectors.
+- A set of dynamic controls are provided by the Google Data studio so that the viewers can easily filter through the content using dimension and data range selectors.

-- The built-in charts of Data Studio provides a lot of options to visualize data, compared to Google Analytics.
+- The built-in charts of Data Studio provide a lot of options to visualize data, compared to Google Analytics.
 It only takes a few clicks to create these charts; it is that easy.

-- Data Studio offers a wide range of customizations and styles that allows you to change the look and feel of almost everything in your dashboard.
-You can even match the colours of the elements in your dashboard with your organization’s branding and colours.
-Thus, designing individual professional reports for the directors, managers and executives of your organization becomes a very easy task.
+- Data Studio offers a wide range of customizations and styles that allow you to change the look and feel of almost everything in your dashboard.
+You can even match the colors of the elements in your dashboard with your organization’s branding and colors.
+Thus, designing individual professional reports for the directors, managers, and executives of your organization becomes a very easy task.

 - Using Data Studio, it is easy to share and collaborate your reports and analysis with others.
 A great advantage is that you can simultaneously share and work on the same report.
 You can even share reports with your chosen people and set edit and view permissions individually.
 For instance, you can share the report with both your marketing team and clients, but allow edit permissions only for the team so that clients cannot make changes themselves.